backstage/backstage/.changeset/wise-moons-begin.md

 '@backstage/backend-common': patch
 ---

-KubernetesContainerRunner.runContainer no longer closes the `logStream` is receives as input.
+KubernetesContainerRunner.runContainer no longer closes the `logStream` it receives as input.